ReddyLab/CRADLE/README.md

 * Optional Arguments
   -  -o <br />
      Output directory.
-All corrected bigwig files will be stored here.
+All peak calls will be stored here.
 If the directory doesn't exist, cradle will make the directory. default=CRADLE_peak_result.
   -  -bl <br />
      Text file that shows regions you want to filter out.
 Each line in the text file should have chromosome, start site, and end site that are tab-spaced. ex) chr1\t1\t100
   -  -rbin <br />